 Workers Are Moving First, Asking Questions Later.
 What Happens When Offices Reopen?

-Kate and her husband David had just moved into a one-bedroom apartment in downtown Denver last March.
+Kate Ray and her husband, David, had just moved into a one-bedroom apartment in downtown Denver last March.

 "It was brilliant for about two days," she recalls.
 The high-rise building offered floor-to-ceiling windows, a gorgeous roof deck and an outdoor pool.

 Then the pandemic arrived, and their jobs went remote.
-"The pool closed within like 48 hours of us moving in," she says.
+"The pool closed within like 48 hours of us moving in," says Ray, 34.
 "The gym closed.
 All of the amenities closed."

-With the freedom to move, they quickly bought a house — sight unseen — just outside Duluth, Minn., where Kate, who was now pregnant, has family.
+With the freedom to move, they quickly bought a house — sight unseen — just outside Duluth, Minn., where Ray, who was now pregnant, has family.

-They told their employers at first the move was temporary – just through Kate's maternity leave.
-They didn't mention that they had actually bought a home in Minnesota.
-(Kate, 34, asked to go by her first name because she doesn't want to jeopardize her husband's job.)
+They told their employers at first the move was temporary – just through her maternity leave.
+They didn't mention that they had bought a home in Minnesota.

 "I think we both had fear of what that would mean for our employment conditions," she explains, "but also because we couldn't really admit to ourselves, I think, the level of commitment that we were making and the level of crazy life changes that were happening."